unanao/r-rtcs/README.md

 # Remote realtime control system based on loongson

-The project is a product for a match.
+In 2009, the project is a product for cscup(http://cscup.iscas.ac.cn).
 Designer and developer:
 * Sun Jianjiao <jianjiaosun@163.com>
 * Zhang Yanjiang <zhYanjiang@126.com>